 Geoff Chappell - Software Analyst

 It must be faced, if only by me, that my recent diversions into retro-computing are no longer just diversions.
-I have become especially fascinated by Windows/386 as the pre-emptively multi-tasking DOS that many said they wanted but few realised they had got!
-Of course, they weren’t given it as DOS.
+I have become especially fascinated by Windows/386 as the pre-emptively multi-tasking DOS that many in the late 1980s said they wanted but few realised they had got!

+What happened, of course, is that they weren’t given their pre-emptively multi-tasking DOS as DOS.
+Imagine some strategic thinking at Microsoft in 1987 or even 1986.
 Advanced DOS users want a pre-emptively multi-tasking DOS?
 Let’s give it to them but only as a Windows feature.
 DOS is our natural monopoly but for Windows we have competition.
-We’ll compete better if Windows is the advanced DOS users’ path to a better DOS.
+We’ll compete better in that market if customers see Windows as the advanced DOS users’ path to a better DOS.
 Ah, but is it fair competition?